In 1935, employees of the White Motor Company called a strike and new company president Robert Black faced a critical crossroads.

 Why Humility Works

-On the outside looking in, with our egos safely at bay, it seems easy to be a Robert Black.
-We all want to think we are kind, caring individuals who always see the other side of the debate.
+On the outside looking in, our egos safely removed from the situation, it seems easy to choose the Robert Black route.
+We all want to think we are kind, caring, rational individuals who always see the other side of the debate.

 Humility Reinforces Other Peoples’ Sense of Importance

 Here’s the cynical reason humility works.
-Human nature is such that we like to feel important and powerful.
-When you’re humble in the face of that desire, the only way other people can hold on to that self-importance is to treat you favorably.
+Human nature is such that people like to feel important and powerful.
+When you willingly submit to the other person’s correctness, the only way the other party can hold on to that self-importance is treat you with mercy.

 What do we do when we see someone down?
-We pat them on the back.
+If you’re a monster, you kick them.
+But most people aren’t monsters.
+Most people pat them on the back.

 In How to Win Friends and Influence People, Dale Carnegie tells the story of when a policeman caught him walking a dog without a muzzle—despite Carnegie’s promise to do otherwise.